yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/content-workflow/node-component.md

 <hr>

-Continue on to read about [coordinate system and transform](transform.md).
+Continue on to read about [Coordinate system and Transform](transform.md).